saichler/gsql/README.md

 To refer to an Employee instance, will do it via **“Employee[key]”**.

 To refer to an Address instance, will do it via **“Employee[key].Adresses.Address[0..]"**.

+### Attribute
+An Attribute is a string representations of a struct attribute in the model, for example:

+To refer to Line2 in an Instance of Address, will do it via **"Employee[key].Adresses.Address[0..].Line2"**

+The Attribute also contains a seemless setter & getter from your model so you don't need worry about the instance chain/tree extracting data or setting data in your model.
+For example the following code will set the Line2 value even if Addresses is nil & Address list is nil:

+    employee := &Employee{}
+    attribute,_ := CreateAttribute("Employee.Adresses.Address[1].Line2")
+    attribute.SetValue("My Address Line 2")

+### Interpreter
+The Inerpreter is taking a syntax valid parsed query and validating it via the Introspector schema, trying to match the string representation of the attributes to the discovered Columns & tables by the Introspector.
+If successful, the outcome is an Interperter Query instance that you can use to filter elements in your model using the Match method, e.g. the use it like the following code:

+    query,_:=NewQuery("select * from mymodel where name='xxx' or family='yyy'")
+    for _,modelElement:=range myModelElementsList {
+        if query.Match(modelElement) {
+            //This model element match the query criteria.
+        }
+    }